National Cemetery Administration

 National cemeteries were created in the 1860s to honor those who serve in America's armed forces.
 Individuals laid to rest and commemorative features in the cemeteries reveal the growing diversity of those who have answered the call of duty since the earliest conflicts.
 The ongoing fight for racial equality over the Nation's history is mirrored by the increasing contribution to the U.S. Armed Forces by racially diverse veteran activists, pilots, heroes, artists, journalists, and sadly, victims of this struggle.
 Their inspirational stories helped advance American civil rights.
 What follows are some accounts of African-American service from the Civil War through Vietnam as reflected in VA national cemeteries.

-Learn more about African Americans in Military Service: Civil War through World War I.
+African Americans in Military Service: Civil War through World War I

-Learn more about African Americans in Military Service: World War II through Vietnam.
+African Americans in Military Service: World War II through Vietnam

 Hispanic Heritage Heroes